pedrorhamon/pedrorhamon/README.md

 ### Hi there 👋
 ### I'm Pedro Rhamon
 - Live in Brazil, northeast 🌞 🏖️
-- I have been working dataprev intern as backend dev 💻 🖱️
+- I have been working dev as backend and frontend 💻 🖱️
 - I have learned more about Java spring boot and many others etc. Html, js, css ❤️

 ## Connect with me: